endless-sky/endless-sky/README.md

 For full installation instructions, consult the [Build Instructions](https://github.com/endless-sky/endless-sky/wiki/BuildInstructions) wiki page.
 Some additional information may be found in the "readme-developer" text file.

 # Contributing
 As a free and open source game, Endless Sky is the product of many peoples' work.
 Contributions of artwork, storylines, and other writing are most in-demand, while there is a loosely defined [development roadmap](https://github.com/endless-sky/endless-sky/wiki/DevelopmentRoadmap).
 Those who wish to contribute are encouraged to review the [wiki](https://github.com/endless-sky/endless-sky/wiki), and to post in the [community discord](https://discord.gg/ZeuASSx).
+Those who prefer to use Steam can use the [steam discussion room](https://steamcommunity.com/app/404410/discussions/).

+# Archival
+Endless Sky's main discussion and development area used to be [here on google groups](https://groups.google.com/g/endless-sky) (and an [alternative link](http://groups.google.com/group/endless-sky), but it is no longer used regularly and is included here solely for historical purposes.
+Note that it may require a google account to view.

 # Licensing
 Endless Sky is a free, open source game.
 The [source code](https://github.com/endless-sky/endless-sky/) is available under the GPL v3 license, and all the artwork is either public domain or released under a variety of Creative Commons licenses.
 (To determine the copyright status of any of the artwork, consult the [copyright file](https://github.com/endless-sky/endless-sky/blob/master/copyright).)